Unit-tensor/jio-market-entry-model/README.md

 - **The ARPU growth assumption is flat**, missing the actual price-war V-shape documented in the backtest.
 - **Cannibalization uses segment-average ARPU** as a proxy for switcher ARPU; actual switchers were likely below-average, which makes the model's cannibalization cost a conservative (upper-bound) estimate — a deliberate bias, not an oversight.
 - **The 18% incumbent ARPU-compression parameter is calibrated to a single historical data point** (Airtel's actual decline), not an independently estimated structural relationship.
-- **Tests were written on Day 4, after the model was substantially built**, not test-first.
-This is disclosed because it's the honest development history — and the test suite caught a real apparent bug (a non-monotonicity in NPV vs. share capture) that turned out to be the disclosed competitive-response discontinuity, not a new error.

 ## Bugs found and fixed during development (disclosed for transparency)

-1. **Unit conversion error** (Day 2): revenue formula used `÷100` instead of the correct `×1.2` to convert ₹/month × million-subscribers into ₹ Crore — silently understated every revenue figure by 10x for two days.
+1. **Unit conversion error** : revenue formula used `÷100` instead of the correct `×1.2` to convert ₹/month × million-subscribers into ₹ Crore — silently understated every revenue figure by 10x for two days.
 Caught by sanity-checking against Jio's actual Q4 FY18 quarterly revenue disclosure.
-2. **Share-variable wiring bug** (Day 3): the stochastic market-share draw was generated and stored for sensitivity analysis but never actually passed into the NPV calculation — every Monte Carlo scenario silently used a fixed deterministic share value.
+2. **Share-variable wiring bug** : the stochastic market-share draw was generated and stored for sensitivity analysis but never actually passed into the NPV calculation — every Monte Carlo scenario silently used a fixed deterministic share value.
 This meant competitive response never activated across 10,000 "scenarios."
 Fixed by properly threading the stochastic draw through as a share-scale multiplier.

 ---